-Members are invited to list their new titles on our online Bookshelf.
-Listings will also appear in the Bookshelf column of The Writer's Chronicle and on our Bookshop.org affiliate page when available.
+Members are invited to list their new and forthcoming books on our AWP Member Bookshelf.
+Listings will also appear in an issue of the Writer's Chronicle and on our Bookshop.org affiliate page when available.
 Books added ahead of their publication date will receive a special Pub Day shoutout on AWP’s social media pages.
 To add your book, fill out our submission form.

 Mona at Sea by Elizabeth Gonzalez James